espressif/esp-idf/examples/system/deep_sleep_wake_stub/README.md

 ### Hardware Required

-This example should be able to run on any commonly available ESP32/ESP32-S2/ESP32-S3/ESP32-C3/ESP32-C6 development board without any extra hardware if only **Timer** wake up sources are used.
+This example runs on any commonly available development board with a chip listed under "Supported Targets" without requiring any extra hardware if only **Timer** wake up sources are used.

 ### Configure the project